Our Vision & Values

 - As a responsible, ethical and aware organisation and employer, we are committed, including as Stonewall Champions, to equality for all.

 Nothing is more important than the safety and well-being of our pupils.
-Our designated safeguarding lead is Joanne Evans.
-As a child protection specialist and safer recruitment trainer, she is the first point of contact across our schools and oversees our robust approach to all aspects of safeguarding, including child protection.
+Our 'designated safeguarding lead' is Joanne Evans.
+As a child protection specialist, she is the senior point of contact across our schools and oversees our effective approach to all aspects of keeping pupils safe, including child protection.